Customer Success Stories: AdVic Breaks New Ground with Revolutionary Technology for Infant Patients

 The challenge was getting all of the pieces to work together in succession while adhering to strict FDA and HIPAA regulations.
-With a prototype bottle in hand, Cunningham turned to Meadows and the AVS team to create the technology – including the mobile application and the web portal – for what is now the award-winning nfant® Feeding Solution.
+With a prototype bottle in hand, Cunningham turned to Meadows and the AdVic team to create the medical device technology – including the mobile application and the web portal – for what is now the award-winning nfant® Feeding Solution.

 Within that process, there needed to security checkpoints along the way, with information being sent over encrypted channels to ensure that each device attached to the network within a hospital would be HIPAA compliant.

 And all of this – from the app to the web services to the portal – had to clear the FDA.